Contributors Guide to Writing a Good Bug

 Existing Guidelines for Writing your First Bug

-Mozilla has a wiki page that walks a first time user on how to write an effective bug.
+Mozilla Developer Network (MDN) has a page that explains how to write an effective bug.
 Just like SUMO, there is some lingo and guides to being amazing.
-Please see: How to write an amazing bug.
+Please see Bug writing guidelines for how to write an amazing bug.

 Guidelines on how to get help: